-Common name: The Yellow Crazy Ant.
+Common name: ‘The Yellow Crazy Ant’

 This is a relatively large, yellow / orange ant that is about 4-5 mm in length.
 The abdomen is usually a uniform light yellow but sometimes has dark brown markings.
 Their legs and antennae appear very long in comparison with the body and they can move very fast.
 They do not have a sting, but can spray formic acid which they use to subdue prey and to act as a defense mechanism.
-Research has shown that the worker ants live about 80 days.
+Queens are much larger than the workers, averaging about 10 mm in length.

 The yellow crazy ant’s natural habitat is not known, but it has been speculated that the species originated in East Africa.
 Because the ants will create nests in many different places, they are able to disperse via trucks, boats and other forms of human transport.
 Because of this it has been introduced into a wide range of tropical and subtropical environments were it has naturalized and spread.

 They are opportunistic species and will nest under wood and stones, in other animals abandoned burrows, under dead bark on trees, in crevices between bricks and even just under dead leaves lying on the ground.